-- Explain how the nominee will be integrated into the research environment in their subject area.
+- We encourage applications to consider the range of expertise and recources across the NBCDTP when characterising the Research Environment the project will be integrated into. - Explain how the nominee will be integrated into the research environment in their subject area.
 Include details of how the research strengths of the subject in the school/department, interdisciplinary research groups, clusters, Centres, and Institutes, specialised facilities/resources, and external partnerships, are relevant to or will contribute to the completion of the nominee's research project. - For Student-led Collaborative Doctoral Award nominees also outline the contribution of the collaboration and the value added to the nominee's research project, including the arrangements for support of the nominee by the partner and any previous experience of collaboration with the partner.
 Include details of how the nominee will be integrated into the culture of the partner organisation, and the specialised facilities/resources they will benefit from.